jens-bongartz/SerialPortDataStreamer/README.md

 e.g. "EKG:234"

 This element is associated with a timeinfo seperated by a commma.
-This name-value-pair represents the time intveral since the last element:
+This name-value-pair represents the time interveral since the last element:

 "EKG:234,t:5"